epicexcelsior/epicexcelsior/README.md

 ### Currently

 Engineering at **[anonmesh](https://x.com/anon0mesh)** — Solana mobile (Android + iOS via React Native), Arcium integration for encrypted compute, and content/BD on the side.
-Not actively looking, but open to good flexible, contract, or future-dated work — best path is `htfleischhacker@alaska.edu` or [a meeting](https://epicexcelsior.com/meet).
+Open to contract-based or future-dated work, reach me at `htfleischhacker@alaska.edu` or [a meeting](https://epicexcelsior.com/meet).

 ### Shipped